Petition calls on Roche to cut breast cancer drug price

 The Care2 petition, calling on Roche Chief Executive Severin Schwan to reduce the price of Kadcyla to a level public health services can afford, was started by British breast cancer survivor Margaret Connolly.

-Kadcyla combines the antibody used in Roche's established Herceptin drug and a tumor-killing payload that is delivered directly into cancer cells, causing fewer chemotherapy-related side effects such as hair loss.
+Kadcyla combines the antibody used in Roche's established Herceptin drug and a tumour-killing payload that is delivered directly into cancer cells, causing fewer chemotherapy-related side effects such as hair loss.